chris-wood/draft-bmw-tls-pake13/draft-bmw-tls-pake13.md

 the protocol with an "illegal_parameter" alert.

 If there exists a valid PAKE registration, the server indicates its selection by including a `pake` extension in its ServerHello.
-The content of this exension is a `PAKEServerHello` value, specifying the PAKE and identity value for the registration record the server has selected, and the server's first message in the PAKE protocol.
+The content of this extension is a `PAKEServerHello` value, specifying the PAKE and identity value for the registration record the server has selected, and the server's first message in the PAKE protocol.
 The format of this structure is as follows: